 We take a compassionate, whole-family approach, working not only with children and teens but also with parents, schools, and community partners to build the skills and support needed for long-term wellness.
 Additionally, we provide programs focused on substance use disorder prevention in youth to help prevent the development of more serious issues down the road.

 Are you ready to take the next step?
-Call Anuvia today at (704) 376-7447 or visit us online to learn more about how we can support your family’s path forward.
+Call Anuvia today at (704) 376-7447 or contact us to learn more about how we can support your family’s path forward.

 Citations